 How was the The West Virginia Development Office consulted with Agency/Group/Organization consulted West Virginia Fair (WVHRC) Housing organizations and what are the anticipated outcomes through a conference call and webinar held at 11:00 of the consultation or areas for AM on Thursday February 14th, 2020.
 During the improved coordination? consultation, the following topics were reviewed and discussed: 2019 West Virginia Analysis of Impediments to Fair Housing (AI), 2020-2024 5-Year Consolidated Plan Community Needs Assessment, and the greatest Fair Housing barriers, constraints, and needs.
 The consultation resulted in additional data necessary to update the current impediments to fair housing and to add a new impediment (under supported HRC) to the States Analysis of Impediments to Fair Housing.
 Routine calls with the WVHDF, WVHRC, and other Fair Housing Organizations will be conducted by the WVDO to update the status of proposed implementation strategies to address impediments.
 Additionally, the WVDO consulted with WVHRC at advisory focus group meetings held on July 23, 2019, August 23, 2019, and March 17th, 2020.Also attended advisory focus group to give feedback on stakeholders and survey.
-Agency/Group/Organization WEST VIRGINIA HOUSING DEVELOPMENT FUND Agency/Group/Organization Type Housing Service-Fair Housing Other government - State What section of the Plan was addressed by Consultation?
-Housing Need Assessment Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed
+47 Agency/Group/Organization WEST VIRGINIA HOUSING DEVELOPMENT FUND Agency/Group/Organization Type Housing Service-Fair Housing Other government - State What section of the Plan was addressed Housing Need Assessment by Consultation?